 Learning and memory play fundamental roles in daily life of humans (1, 2).
 The basis of all training and learning depends on the process of memory.
-Identification compounds of strengthen these behavioural phenomena two people who suffer from memory problems (3, 4).
-Studies have shown that diet affect learning.
-Appropriate nutrition, addition to its effects on physical function, includes tremendous effects on mental and brain Nutritional deficiencies functions in humans. may create psychological and mental illnesses (5-7).
-Consumption of saturated fat-rich foods and refined sugars is increasing countries.
+Identification compounds of that strengthen these two behavioural phenomena people who suffer from memory can help problems (3, 4).
+Studies have shown that diet can affect learning.
+Appropriate nutrition, in addition to its effects on physical function, includes tremendous effects on mental and brain functions in humans.
+Nutritional deficiencies may create psychological and mental illnesses (5-7).
+Consumption of saturated fat-rich foods and refined sugars is increasing in most countries.
 Excessive dietary intake of such foods can damage ability to learn and memorize (8, 9).
-These diets negatively affect memory learning due to the generation plasticity defects and neurogenesis and hence harming cognitive functioning of the brain (10, 11).
-Studies have shown that inflammation and various cognitive and memory disorders associated to excessive intake of refined sugars and saturated fats (8, 10-12).
+These diets negatively affect memory and learning due to the generation of synapse plasticity defects and neurogenesis and hence harming cognitive functioning of the brain (10, 11).
+Studies have shown that inflammation and various cognitive and memory disorders are associated to excessive intake of refined sugars and saturated fats (8, 10-12).
 Inflammation is accompanied by increases in serum cytokines such as tumour necrosis factor alpha (TNFalpha) and interleukin 6 (IL-6) (13, 14).
-The hippocampus plays an important role in learning memorizing high-fat and decrease neurogenesis in the hippocampus (14, 15).
-A HFD increases plasma free fatty acids (FFA) and induces oxidative stress due to the accumulation of lipid peroxidation the hippocampus (15).
+The hippocampus plays an important role in learning and memorizing and high-fat diets (HFD) decrease neurogenesis in the hippocampus (14, 15).
+A HFD increases plasma free fatty acids (FFA) and induces oxidative stress due to the accumulation of lipid peroxidation in the hippocampus (15).
 Previous studies have shown that obesity and consumption of HFD for nine weeks result in memory impairment while consumption of HFD for 18 weeks results in anxiety-like behaviours (16).